hammerheim-game/hammerheim-rules/8-scenarios.md

 of Superior Blackpowder.
 21 D3 Crossbows each with Hunting Bolts (same as hunting arrows) for one game.
-22 D3 Suits of light armor.
+22 D3 Suits of light armour.
 23 Hunting Rifle.
 24 One suit of Gromril Amour.